Rare elephant bird egg could fetch more than $70,000 at auction

-The egg, over 30 centimeters (11.81 inches) high, was laid by the now extinct elephant bird, a giant flightless bird indigenous to Madagascar, according to auction house Sotheby‘s.
+The egg, over 30 centimetres (11.81 inches) high, was laid by the now extinct elephant bird, a giant flightless bird indigenous to Madagascar, according to auction house Sotheby‘s.

-The bird, believed to be the largest ever on earth at about three meters high and half a ton in weight, became extinct between the 13th and 17th centuries due to hunting.
+The bird, believed to be the largest ever on earth at about three metres high and half a ton in weight, became extinct between the 13th and 17th centuries due to hunting.

 “It’s the largest egg from the largest bird that ever existed,” David Goldthorpe, senior director of Sotheby’s books and manuscripts department, told Reuters.
 “It is related to the cassowary and the ostrich which are still with us today.”